 One of the best ways to define a Missional Community is by starting with the definition of The Church.
-We understand The Church to be God’s family of missionary servants sent as disciples who make disciples.
+We understand The Church to be God’s family of missionary servants sent as disciples of Jesus who make disciples of Jesus.

 As we’ve prayed through the vision for our Missional Communities, we believe there are a few patterns and practices that are essential to living this out as a community, both to those in our groups and those outside: